EV Common Charger Grant

 LTA has launched the Electric Vehicle Common Charger Grant (ECCG) to kickstart the installation of shared charging infrastructure in non-landed private residences (NLPRs).

-The ECCG will co-fund installation costs of 2,000 EV chargers at NLPRs, as an early adoption incentive.
+The ECCG will co-fund installation costs of 3,500 EV chargers at NLPRs, as an early adoption incentive.
 As NLPRs form a significant proportion of residences in Singapore, improving charger provision and access is an important step towards improving the coverage of Singapore’s national EV charging network.
-At the 2021 Committee of Supply debates, the Government had announced a target to deploy 60,000 EV charging points by 2030, of which 20,000 will be in private premises such as NLPRs, and 40,000 in public carparks.

 Charger installation date